aws-solutions-library-samples/guidance-for-sql-based-etl-with-apache-spark-on-amazon-eks/README.md

 #### Autoscaling & Dynamic resource allocation
 The job will finish off with 20 Spark executors/pods on approx. 7 spot EC2 instances.
 It takes 10 minutes to process and aggregate a large dataset.
 Based on the resource allocation strategy defined by the [job manifest file](source/example/native-spark-job-scheduler.yaml), it runs 3 executors or 1 driver + 2 executors per EC2 spot instance.

 Once the job is kicked in, you will see the scaling is triggered instantly.
-It creates a Spark cluster from 0 to 10 executors, then reduce to 3 executors as only 1 spot instance is available initially.
+It creates a Spark cluster from 0 to 15 executors first.
 Eventually, the Spark cluster scales to 20 executors, driven by the Dynamic Resource Allocation feature in Spark.

 The autoscaling is configured to be balanced across two AZs.
 ```bash